Technology

 The main difference between the three types of outsourcing – i.e. nearshoring, onshoring and outsourcing is the geographical proximity between the client and provider.

-Nearshore outsourcing is hiring a physically located provider in a nearby country or in the same time zone.
+Nearshore outsourcing is hiring a physically located provider in a nearby country or the same time zone.

 Onshoring refers to using outsourcing providers within the same country.